otwartezabytki/otwartezabytki/README.md

 # Otwarte Zabytki

 ### Requirements (for OS X)
-Your machine should be equipt with:
+Your machine should be equipped with:
   - homebrew
-  - ruby 1.9.2 or higher (we recommend to use rbenv)
+  - ruby 1.9.2 or higher (we recommend using rbenv)
   - git
   - bundle
   - web browser e.g. chrome or safari